History of Bdoteball

 February 28, 2023 Students received club team jerseys.

 March 8, 2023 Official Logo created.
-The Red area of the ball is based from a 38 degree angle: a silent nod to the Dakota 38 who were hung in Mankato square, 2 of which were mistakenly executed.
+The Red area of the ball is based from a 38 degree angle: a silent nod to the Dakota 38 who were hung in Mankato square, two of which were mistakenly executed.
 The White Y-area of the ball is based on the word “Bdote” meaning the confluence of a river “where two waters come together”, symbolizing the journey of life until you come together to play on the sacred field of sport.
 Much like the rushing of the waters combining together is the gameplay of Bdoteball: sometimes chaotic and unpredictable.
-The more we play Bdoteball, the better we can control the flow and embody Bruce Lee’s saying: “be like water”, malleable and fluid in each situation to demonstrate adaptability and collaboration in sport.
+The more we play Bdoteball, the better we can control the flow and embody Bruce Lee’s saying: “be like water”: malleable and fluid in each situation to demonstrate adaptability and collaboration in sport.
 The addition of each White stripe adds 19 degrees to the angle of the Red area as a silent nod to the first year Bdoteball was played: 2019.
 The Yellow and Black represent the ups and downs of gameplay and life.
 The ball was made for unique tracking as it flies through the air.
 When you first play Bdoteball at your school, YMCA, park, et cetera, you should sign the ball on each side of the Y. You then sign the date in the combined White stripe, signaling when Bdoteball started for your group.

 April 16, 2023 Official kit created for Hawks (Black and Yellow) vs Eagles (Red and White).

+June 7, 2023 First Club Championship Game played and recorded: Makoons (25) to Zuya (16).
 Very proud of the group of students in the 6th-8th grade class.
-They were very talented and the original players of Bdoteball.
+They were the very talented original players of Bdoteball.
 Their passion, love, and respect for the game uplifted the sport and will never be forgotten.

 September 6, 2023 Prodeo Academy starts playing Bdoteball.